openshift/training/beta-3-setup.md

         #2 deployed 8 minutes ago
         #1 deployed 7 minutes ago

-Note that the project we have been working in as root is "default"; this is a special project that always exists (you can delete it but OpenShift will re-create it) and that the administrative user uses by default.
-One interesting feature of `osc status` is to list recent deployments (which osadm creates automatically for us; we will explain these soon).
+The project we have been working in when using the `root` user is called "default".
+This is a special project that always exists (you can delete it, but OpenShift will re-create it) and that the administrative user uses by default.
+One interesting feature of `osc status` is that it lists recent deployments.
 When we created the router and adjusted it, that adjustment resulted in a second deployment.
+We will talk more about deployments when we get into builds.

-Ultimately, you will have a Docker registry that is being hosted by OpenShift and that is running on one of your nodes.
+Anyway, ultimately you will have a Docker registry that is being hosted by OpenShift and that is running on one of your nodes.

 To quickly test your Docker registry, you can do the following: